article

 GhostNet

-3. Employed spear-phishing emails containing malicious attachments that loaded a Trojan horse that executed commands from a remote command and control system, which downloaded further malware to take full control of the compromised system
+GhostNet used spear phishing emails containing malicious attachments that loaded a Trojan horse that executed commands from a remote command and control system, which downloaded additional malware to take full control of the compromised system.
+This APT used audio and video recording devices to monitor communications at the locations of the compromised systems.

 Operation Aurora